-Niña conditions.
-If the sampling of these extremes was fortuitous, then the sampling of the frontal diatom concentrations was serendipity indeed, since one of the major cruises (S2) sampled the highest chlorophyll concentrations, not at the Equatorial upwelling, but associated with the leading edge of a tropical instability wave (TIW) at 2° N formed along the front between the cooler South Equatorial Current (SEC) water (representing the resurgent "cold tongue") and the warmer waters of the North Equatorial Counter Current [NECC].
+3.1.
+Modern Equatorial Pacific: Frontal Concentration and Flux the words of Murray et al. [1995], the cruises were "fortuitously" timed to sample the extreme El Niño and contrasting La Niña conditions.
+If the sampling of these extremes was fortuitous, then the sampling of the frontal diatom concentrations was serendipity indeed, since one of the major cruises (S2) sampled the highest chlorophyll concentrations, not at the equatorial upwelling, but associated with the leading edge of a tropical instability wave (TIW) at 2°N formed along the front between the cooler South Equatorial Current (SEC) water (representing the resurgent "cold tongue") and the warmer waters of the North Equatorial Counter Current [NECC].
 Convergence rates of up to 40 cm/s were recorded at the front [Yoder et al., 1994].

-The large surface patch dominated by the giant diatom Rhizosolenia castracanei occupied a thin surface layer along the warm side of the front above the subducting SEC waters [Yoder et al., 1994].
+[10] Heralded by the spectacular "line in the sea" front cover of Nature, Yoder et al. [1994] reported intense concentrations of diatoms along the North Equatorial front during the 1992 Equatorial Pacific (EqPac) JGOFS process study.
+The EqPac JGOFS program was formulated to address the carbon cycle in the Equatorial Pacific and, in layer along the warm side of the front above the subducting SEC waters [Yoder et al., 1994].
 From radiochemical (Thorium) data and nitrate budget considerations, Archer et al. [1997] deemed the diatoms to have been largely imported from the cooler SEC waters to form the surface layer on the warm side of the front.
-Photosynthesis was occurring in the patch apparently without nitrate utilisation suggesting that the diatoms were using metabolic nitrate previously assimilated from the SEC waters [Archer et al., 1997], an explanation consistent with observations of nitrate transport to the euphotic zone by vertically migrating rhizosolenid diatoms [Villareal et al., 1993; Singler & Villareal, 2005].
+Photosynthesis was occurring in the patch apparently without nitrate utilization suggesting that the diatoms were using metabolic nitrate previously assimilated from the SEC waters [Archer et al., 1997], an explanation consistent with observations of nitrate transport to the euphotic zone by vertically migrating rhizosolenid diatoms [Villareal et al., 1993; Singler and Villareal, 2005].